Director OF OneU DC

 Like most typical teenagers, my high school friends and I didn’t always make the wisest decisions and did many things we ended up regretting.
 It eventually got to a point where I knew I had to choose between following Christ wholeheartedly or going down a path of destruction.
 During the summer of 2004, I attended an unforgettable family worship night at my aunt’s house.
 As I was sitting there bored out of my mind, I thought to myself, “I might as well make the best use of my time,” so I opened my Bible and read the first thing my eyes landed on.
 It was 1 Corinthians 5:9-13.
 Those verses cut into my heart like a double-edged sword and I knew the Lord was calling me to repentance.
 I responded in faith in Christ and my life has never been the same since.

-I graduated from the University of Maryland College Park (B.S.) and Westminster Theological Seminary (M.Div.).
-I’m currently finishing my Master of Theology on cultural apologetics and North Korean cinematography from the same institution.
-Along the way, I was ordained for ministry by the Presbyterian Church in America (PCA).
-Prior to joining OneU in January 2016, I served 4 ½ years at Bethel Korean Presbyterian Church in Ellicott City, MD in various capacities, mostly as the pastor of a thriving, discipleship-driven college ministry.
+I graduated from the University of Maryland College Park (B.S.) and Westminster Theological Seminary (MDiv, ThM).
+I was ordained for ministry by the Presbyterian Church in America (PCA).
+Prior to joining OneU, I served 4 ½ years at Bethel Korean Presbyterian Church (Maryland) in various capacities, mostly as the pastor of a thriving, discipleship-driven college ministry.
 In 2015, I also married my wife, Rachel.

 HOPE FOR ONEU